-Usakhelouri was nearly wiped out by the communists.
+Usakhelouri was nearly wiped out.
 During Soviet rule, Georgia’s wine industry was geared entirely towards supplying bulk wine to Russia.
 This policy put Usakhelouri particularly at risk – it doesn’t make large quantities of grapes so it tended to be ripped out.
 In Imereti, for example, the grape became all but extinct.
 So Usakhelouri was almost forgotten.
 It became the ‘grape with no name’.

 Early 20th century historian Javakhishvili noted it was name for a village of the same name that was located on the right bank of the Lakanuri River in Lechkhumi.
 It is also known by the name Okureshuli, for a different small village (also in Lechkhumi).
 Consequently, Usakhelouri is known by a number of other names.